 The next morning we thought we’d go see the Book of Kells at nearby Trinity College.
 It cost 20 euros to get in — and the mile-long line moved glacially.
 Worse, photography was prohibited inside.
 Unwilling to spend our whole morning in a queue to see something we couldn’t photograph, we walked around campus for a minute to process our disappointment and then moved on.

 Unsure what to do with our day, we looked at Google Maps on our phones and saw that a large park wasn’t too far away.
 We decided to walk over and rest for a while.
 We passed through a shopping district on our way.

 The park is called St. Stephen’s Green, and it is lovely and quiet, a sharp contrast to how we’d experienced Dublin so far.
 We spent hours here, walking and holding hands, talking and taking photographs.
 We left feeling refreshed.
 I’ll share some color photos I took here in an upcoming post.

 It was midafternoon and our stomachs were insistently reminding us it had been too long since our last meal.
 We reluctantly left the park and found a pub.
 It had a long row of Guinness taps, and Margaret asked the bartender if she could photograph them.
 “Sure,” he said, “but would you rather I photographed you pouring a pint at one?”
 Whaaaat?
 Absolutely!
 Unfortunately, those photos are in Margaret’s camera.
 But it was another highlight of our Dublin stay.

 So Dublin wasn’t a washout.
-We have some good memories.
+We have some good memories, all recorded on Kodak T-Max 400 film.
 I’ll share a couple more in upcoming posts.

 Dublin street scene Nikon N2000, 35mm f/2.8 AI Nikkor Kodak T-Max 400 2016